 This is a process in psychoanalysis and psychoanalytic therapy whereby a person is asked to verbalize their thoughts and feelings without restriction.
 They are encouraged to freely share whatever it is that comes to mind — even if those thoughts or words come across as unassociated, incoherent, or have no apparent meaning.
 To a trained psychologist, free association is a helpful tool that can reveal clues to the past and connections that may otherwise go uncovered.

 Transference refers to the phenomenon of projecting one’s feelings about someone else onto another person.
-In the case of psychoanalytic therapy, that other person is usually the therapist.
-When this happens, it’s often considered to be a therapeutic opportunity that allows the therapist to use a current scenario to help the patient understand thoughts and behaviors that might contribute to problems outside of therapy.
+In the case of psychoanalytic therapy, that other person is usually the psychologist.
+When this happens, it’s often considered to be a therapeutic opportunity that allows the psychologist to use a current scenario to help the patient understand thoughts and behaviors that might contribute to problems outside of therapy.

 Get the Help You Deserve